Teaching Opportunities

 Send application directly to judy.katz@carleton.ca

-As per Article 15.3 of the current CUPE 4600 Unit 2 Collective Agreement, applicants are required to submit an up to date CV, including a complete listing of all courses taught within the CUPE 4600 Unit 2 bargaining unit at Carleton University.
+As per Article 15.3 of the current CUPE 4600 Unit 2 Collective Agreement, applicants are required to submit an up-to-date CV, including a complete listing of all courses taught within the CUPE 4600 Unit 2 bargaining unit at Carleton University.
 Candidates who have already contacted the department and submitted a CV recently need only indicate their interest in particular courses.
 NOTE that when applying to classes for which they have incumbency, applicants shall not be required to (re)submit documentation beyond their updated CV.

 Disclaimer: All contract instructor positions are subject to budgetary approval.
 Advertisement is not a guarantee that a particular course will be offered.